jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/rehoming-a-subcloud.rst

         +----+-----------+------------+--------------+---------------+---------+

 #.
 Use the following command to "manage" the subcloud.
 This is executed on the
-    System Controller.
+    system controller.

     .. code-block:: none

         ~(keystone_admin)]$ dcmanager subcloud manage <subcloud-name>

 #.
-The new System Controller will audit the subcloud and determine whether it
+The new system controller will audit the subcloud and determine whether it
-    is in-sync with the System Controller.
+    is in-sync with the system controller.

 .. only:: partner